 Aqaba Petra And The South, Jordan Travel Guide

 Situated at the Great Arab Revolt Square, this flagpole stands at 130 meters (427 feet) high.
-It ranks between the tallest freestanding flagpoles worldwide and proudly flies the flag of the Great Arab Revolt, marking a crucial moment in Jordanian history.
+It ranks between the tallest freestanding flagpoles worldwide and proudly flies the flag of the Magnificent Arab Revolt, marking a crucial moment in Jordanian history.

 Public access to the square is free.
 You may view the flagpole from various points along the Corniche or from the square itself.
 The flagpole holds particular impressiveness at sunset or when illuminated at night.
-It serves as a good meeting stage in the city center.
+It functions as a good meeting stage in the city center.

-While the museum does not frequently host temporary special exhibits, its permanent collection provides a good overview of the local history.
+Even though the museum does not frequently host temporary special exhibits, its permanent collection provides a good overview of the local history.

 Accessible along the Corniche in the city center.
 These may be quite busy, especially on weekends and holidays.
 They suit swimming plus appreciating the atmosphere.